LevianDanProduction/Danny-s-RPG-Engine/README.md

 - The keys you need for battling is the numberpad/numbers, backspace and enter on your keyboard
 - If you want to go back on a choice, press enter without typing anything
 - For best presentation, go fullscreen

+If youre feeling brave, feel free to **edit the json files** as you please to play around with the different aspects

 ### Warning